Learning to drive: How the NDIS can help.

 Before you get started.

 For the NDIS to provide funding to help you learn how to drive, you’ll need to include learning to drive as a goal in your NDIS Plan.
 Support to learn to drive most commonly comes under the Increased Social and Community Participation budget of the Capacity Building supports categories.

 If you need additional or specialised support to obtain your learner’s permit, we recommend getting your NDIS Plan approved first so funding can be included to help you study for and pass the test.

 Learning to drive may take time and patience so including your goal in each NDIS Plan will ensure you obtain support for as long as it takes.

 Learning to drive is a common personal goal.
 Like a lot of other NIDS supports, you must meet a number of requirements and the NDIA must deem the support “reasonable and necessary” to be included in your plan, so it’s important that you are prepared to demonstrate how your disability is likely to impact on your ability to drive and/or learn to drive.
-Read more on what is “reasonable and necessary” here.
+Read more on What is “reasonable and necessary”.